List of tipping customs by country: Italy

 Tips (la mancia) are not customary in Italy, and are given only for a special service or as thanks for high quality service, but they are very uncommon.
 Almost all restaurants (with the notable exception of those in Rome) have a service charge (called coperto or servizio).
 As restaurants are required to inform customers of any fees they charge, they usually list the coperto/servizio on the menu.

-Lithuania

-Tipping is commonly not expected, but is practiced to reward high quality service or as a kind gesture.
-Tipping is most common at restaurants, bars and walking tours.

-Netherlands

-Tipping (fooi) in the Netherlands is not obligatory by law as all the service costs are included in the listed price for the products and the income of the staff is not depending on the provided (amount or quality of) service.
-However everybody is free to donate.
-It is illegal to charge (an extra) service fee without the customer's consent.

 Norway

 It is uncommon for Norwegians to tip taxi drivers or cleaning staff at hotels.
 In restaurants and bars it is more common, but not expected.
 Tips are often given to reward high quality service or as a kind gesture.
 Tipping is most often done by leaving small change (5–15%) at the table or rounding up the bill.

 Oslo Servitørforbund and Hotell- og Restaurantarbeiderforbundet (The Labor Union for Hotel and Restaurant Employees) has said many times that they discourage tipping, except for extraordinary service, because it makes salaries decrease over time, makes it harder to negotiate salaries and does not count towards pensions, unemployment insurance, loans and other benefits.